buggyj/savetiddlers/README.md

 Note that chome with ask you to disable the 'developer mode' extensions each time you start the browser (but not with linux), as the extension was not loaded from the Chrome Web Store.

 ## Aim
-1. to replace (as far as possible) the now defunct tiddlyfox extension, and provide backups
+1. to replace (as far as possible) the now defunct tiddlyfox extension, and provide backups.

 ## Scope and limitations
 1. This is a browser extension designed to work with chrome and other chromium based browsers, and the new firefox browser (v57 and latter).